Senior Ancient History for Queensland

 Full title now available.
 You must log in and have a subscription to access the full product.

-Please note: the digital-only chapters will be added to the interactive textbook in 2019.
-If you have created annotations within the interactive textbook, their locations may be affected when the digital-only chapters are inserted.
+Please note: the digital-only chapters were added to the interactive textbook in March 2019.
+If you created annotations within the interactive textbook, their locations may have been affected when the digital-only chapters are inserted.